decaf-dev/vaultexplorer.com/docs/quickstart.md

 ## Add a custom filter group

-The [custom filter](/docs/filters/custom-filter) gives you granular control over what should displayed in a view.
+The [custom filter](/docs/filters/custom-filter) gives you granular control over what is displayed in a view.
 The custom filter is organized into filter groups and filter rules.
 A filter group can have many filter rules.

 :::note
 The creation of this note is arbitrary.
 It is only used to showcase the custom filter feature.